numisveinsson/BloodVesselML3D/README.md

 # Blood Vessel Modeling Data Pre and Post Processing

 This repository contains code to process data used to train machine learning methods for geometric modeling of blood vessels using medical image data.
-The data used can be:
+The data used is:
     1. Medical image scans
-    2. Surface meshes
+    2. Ground truth segmentations
     3. Centerlines
+    4. Surface meshes (if applicable)

 The fundamental idea is to 'piece up' vasculature into hundreds/thousands of vascular segments.
 These segments can be
     1. Image subvolumes/pathes (3D/2D)